The British Nutrition Foundation has a small team of dedicated nutrition experts, educationalists and administrators.

 Helena is an AfN Registered Public Health Nutritionist with a particular interest in pregnancy and early years nutrition.

-Following a BSc in Biological Sciences from the University of Bath and an MSc in Nutrition and Food Science from the University of Reading, Ewen joined the British Nutrition Foundation as a Drummond Nutrition Intern in January 2019.
+Following a BSc in Biological Sciences from the University of Bath and an MSc in Nutrition and Food Science from the University of Reading, Ewen joined the British Nutrition Foundation (BNF) as a Drummond Nutrition Intern in January 2019.
 He was employed on the Marks & Spencer industrial placement for 12 months, before returning to BNF as a nutrition scientist.

 After working as a Personal Assistant for many years Emma joined BNF in March 2021 as maternity cover for the Office Administration Executive role.
 In June 2022, Emma was made permanent at BNF and promoted to Executive Assistant to the Chief Executive.
-Her role at BNF involves diary management for the CE, administration support for Governance, Corporate Membership liaison, office contracts and office administration tasks.
+Her role at BNF involves diary management for the CE, administration support for Governance and Corporate Membership liaison.

 Eisha Sharma BA MA, Communications Officer

 Eisha studied Journalism at Delhi University and completed an MA in Mass communication (IP University, Delhi), and has been in the communications industry since 2012.
 Joining the team as Communications Officer in 2021, Eisha has a key role in supporting stakeholder, third party and media communications for the British Nutrition Foundation.
 Her role involves campaign planning, strategy and execution.
 Prior to this, Eisha has worked with multinational brands and organisations across sectors including sports, education, fast-moving consumer goods, food and beverage and corporate in India and the UK.
 Eisha also holds a certificate in Digital Marketing from London Business School.